plentymarkets/docs-raw/plentyInterface/Category.md

         </tr><tr>
             <td><a target="_blank" href="http://php.net/int">int</a></td>
             <td>plentyId</td>
-            <td>The ID of the client (store) in which the category is visible.
+            <td>The unique plenty ID of the client (store) in which the category is visible.
 If a subcategory is linked to a client, its parent categories will be linked to this client as well.</td>
         </tr><tr>
             <td><a target="_blank" href="http://php.net/string">string</a></td>
             <td>lang</td>